Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Discussion

-From our results, it appears that at least 5 (FR Sct has a different classification) out of 44 Galactic binary RSGs \citep{healy24} may have a third component, as revealed by TESS eclipses.
-This implies that many other RSG binaries must actually be hierarchical triple systems as well, just without eclipses.
-The ratio becomes even higher for VV Cephei RSGs - 2-4 out of 13 original VV Cephei stars \citep{cowley69} may be triples.
+Based on the eclipses detected in TESS light curves (Table \ref{table:table_candidates}) and a list of Galactic RSGs by \citet{healy24}, it appears that 5 out of 44 Galactic binary RSGs have a third component, or, if including RSG candidates (thus also including FR Sct), 6 out of 79.
+This implies that many other RSG binaries must be hierarchical triple systems as well, just without eclipses.